30+ Open ended pulse survey questions that drive honest employee feedback in 2026

 Communication and feedback

-Poor communication is like a puzzle with missing pieces.
-These employee survey questions reveal how information flows and how feedback can become more meaningful.
+These employee pulse survey questions reveal how information flows and how feedback can become more meaningful.

 Recognition and appreciation